What is the National School Lunch Program?

 The NSLP is a federally funded meal program for schools, nonprofit private schools and child care centers.

-Before the establishment of this program, local authorities and charities led the charge to feed needy school children.
-However, the onset of the Great Depression, and the growing number of impoverished Americans, required a federal response.
+Before the establishment of this program, local authorities and charities led the effort to feed needy schoolchildren.
+However, the onset of the Great Depression and the growing number of impoverished Americans required a federal response.

-The original program grew from the federal Commodity Donation Program, which was created during the Great Depression for two purposes.
-The first purpose was to stabilize the agriculture market which produced excess crops and saw prices fall.
-The second purpose was to help feed the growing number of impoverished.
+The original program evolved from the federal Commodity Supplement Food Program, which was established during the Great Depression for two purposes.
+The first was to stabilize the agricultural market, which was producing excess crops and experiencing falling prices.
+The second purpose was to help feed the growing number of impoverished individuals.

-The primary goal of the program continues to be providing nutritionally balanced lunches to kids, either for free or at a reduced cost.
-The program is designed to be a safeguard for the health and wellbeing of children.
+The primary goal of the program remains providing a nutritionally balanced American school lunch to children, either at no cost or at a reduced rate.
+The program is designed to be a safeguard for students' health and well-being.

-Over seven million kids participated in the NSLP during its first year.
-And 70 years after the program was first established, more than 30 million kids received lunches thanks to the NSLP.
+School meal participation rates were impressive from the beginning, as over seven million kids enrolled in the NSLP during its first year.
+And 70 years after the program was first established, in 2022, more than 30 million kids had received free lunches thanks to the program.

 The administration of the NSLP is overseen by the Food and Nutrition Service (FNS) with the United States Department of Agriculture (USDA).
 Beneath the federal organizations, several state agencies manage the operations in conjunction with school food authorities.

-The National School Lunch Program outlines all things including smoothies, grain requirements, salad bars and sodium requirements on their nutritional standards for meals section of their website.
+The American School Lunch Program outlines all aspects, including smoothies, grain requirements, salad bars, and sodium requirements, in the nutritional standards for meals section of its website.

-Schools who are able to follow the set of meal requirements set by the National School Lunch Program are reimbursed for their costs based on the number of meals served.
+Schools that can follow the meal requirements set by the National School Lunch Program in America are reimbursed for their costs based on the number of meals served.

 The Benefits of the National School Lunch Program

 For kids who don’t get enough to eat at home, the NSLP is a lifesaver.
-During the school year, they can always count on school lunches being free or heavily discounted.
+During the school year, they can always count on the American school lunch being free or heavily discounted.

-As the country has grown for decades, the number of children within families needing financial support for food has grown as well.
-It's no wonder that, by its twenty-fifth anniversary, the program grew to feeding three times as many students each year from its original figure of 7.1 million.
+As the country has grown over the decades, the number of children within families requiring financial support for food has also increased.
+It's no wonder that, by its twenty-fifth anniversary, the program had grown to feed over four times as many students each year from its original figure of 7.1 million.

-The are plenty of benefits to the National School Lunch Program.
-Here are just a few the NSLP has to offer.
+The National School Lunch Program offers several benefits to students and schools.
+Here are just a few to consider.

 Helps kids get a better education

 It’s hard for hungry children to receive a quality education and concentrate in school.
-Nutrition is foundational to their ability to learn, and school lunches can help fill in the gaps of what many children are missing at home.
+Nutrition is foundational to their ability to learn, and school lunches can help fill in the gaps that many children are missing at home.

 Fights childhood hunger

-There is still a lot of inequality in the U.S., and many kids are paying the price.
-Providing free and reduced-cost school lunches can help decrease childhood hunger.
+There is still significant childhood food insecurity in the U.S., and many children are paying the price.
+Providing free and reduced-price school meals can help decrease childhood hunger.
+This was especially crucial during the nationwide shutdowns caused by the coronavirus pandemic.

-This was especially important during the nationwide shutdowns due to the coronavirus pandemic.
-The USDA was able to extend the program and allow anyone under the age of 18 to continue receiving meals through the summer.
+The USDA was able to extend the program, allowing anyone under 18 to continue receiving American school lunch during the lockdowns and through the summer.
 The program was expanded to include meal pickup sites and home delivery options at no additional cost to the parents.
 This ensured that kids could continue to receive the meals they rely on for their nutritional needs.

 Increase overall well-being

-One of the greatest features of the National School Lunch Program is its nutritional standards.
-The standards are based on the latest nutritional science, which is important for growing kids.
+One of the most significant features of the National School Lunch Program is its nutritional standards.
+The standards are based on the latest nutritional science, which is crucial for childrens' growth and development.

-When children have their basic nutritional needs met, this increases their overall health and well-being.
-They are less likely to get sick and miss school days and will be better able to pay attention at school.
+When children's basic nutritional needs are met, it increases their overall health and well-being.
+They are less likely to get sick and miss school days, and will be better able to focus in class.

 Convenient for parents

-School lunches are also more convenient for working parents and give them more options.
+School lunches are also more convenient for working parents.
 Not having to worry about making their child’s lunch every day may seem minor, but it’s one thing parents can check off their to-do list.

 Improvements to the program

-The NSLP is constantly changing as federal leaders look for ways to improve the program.
+The NSLP is continually evolving as federal leaders seek ways to enhance the program.
 For instance, the USDA updated the program guidelines to recommend that schools serve more fruits and vegetables and offer whole grains whenever possible.

 Helps those in need

-For families living between 130 to 185 percent beneath the federal poverty line, the program is a life saver (FRAC).
-To put the percentages into context, a family of three making 130 to 185 percent over the federal poverty line would earn only $26,208 to $37,296 per year.
-The National School Lunch Program ensures that they will have to pay no more than 40 percent per lunch.
+For families living between 130 and 185 percent below the federal poverty line, the program is a lifesaver (FRAC).
+To put the percentages into context, a family of three with an income of 130 to 185 percent of the federal poverty line would earn only $26,208 to $37,296 per year.
+The National School Lunch Program ensures that they will have to pay no more than 40 percent of the cost per American school lunch.

-Aside from a moral responsibility to care for children in need, the program is essential to the health of the country.
+Aside from its moral responsibility to care for children in need, the program is essential to the country's health.
 Without the program, tens of millions of American school children would go hungry each day, depriving them of the nourishment they need to grow into adulthood and support our society for generations to come.

 Problems With the National School Lunch Program